 to pavement.
 Grass or other soft surfaces put less impact-stress on the joint than a hard paved surface, and the slight

-unevenness of a lawn or leafy path is better for the recovering joint than a flat hard unyielding surface. *The ideal walk during recovery is what we call a 'Sniff-'N-Stroll' walk.
-A 'Sniff-'N-Stroll' walk is done at a park or other area where the surface Fido walks on is not pavement and there are sights and smells that are interesting to dogs.
+unevenness of a lawn or leafy path is better for the recovering joint than a flat hard unyielding surface. *The ideal walk during recovery is what we call a 'Sniff-n-Stroll' walk.
+A 'Sniff-n-Stroll' walk is done at a park or other area where there are sights and smells that are interesting to dogs.
 On-leash, Fido is allowed to walk at his own pace, meandering around wherever his interests take him and stopping to sniff and examine whatever he likes.
 Of course it will be necessary to insist that he stays away from some objects of interest.
-'Sniff-N-Stroll' walks provide gentle exercise and relief from the boredom of restriction.
+'Sniff-n-Stroll' walks provide gentle exercise.
 Gentle use of the injured joint encourages development of the new fibrous scar tissue which stabilizes the joint.
 And low-stress activity is good for the recovery in other ways as well.
 Whenever the joint flexes the meniscus is compressed and then compression is released, pumping synovial fluid in and out of the meniscus. (see the page 'The Dog Meniscus' linked in the column to the left) This lubricates the joint surfaces as well as moving nutrients and oxygen in the joint capsule to where they are needed and removing carbon dioxide and metabolic wastes.
 So you see that in a number of ways gentle movement of the joint is desirable during the recovery.
 We don't want to immobilize the joint.
 But don't overdo activity!
 It is far more common for people to allow too much activity than to be too cautious.
 I can almost guarantee that your dog will want to do more than he should.
 He will tell you he is ready for longer walks and more activity long before he really is.
 Don't trust Fido to know how much activity is OK!
 This recovery requires 'tough love' from you, rather than 'indulgent love'.
 Your job is to be the one who limits activity to less than Fido thinks would be OK.
 These joint injuries have slow recoveries.
 Be cautious and patient.

 Setbacks-- Sometimes a dog who is